-- 3.1 Information sharing should take place in circumstances where there is a clear need for the exchange of information to take place and there are legal powers which permit agencies to do so.
+- 3.1 Information sharing should take place in circumstances where there is a clear need for the exchange of information (legitimate relationship) to take place and there are legal powers which permit agencies to do so.
 The information shared should be relevant and proportionate to the purpose concerned.
 Information sharing can take place in a number of ways: - Disclosure an agency acknowledges that it possesses relevant data.
-It may make that data accessible to a requesting agency or individual but retains ownership and responsibility. - Sharing- in which agencies pool available data and maintain single service-based records. - Exchange in which one agency provides one or more other agencies with relevant data.
-Ownership and responsibility passes to the new agency which may amend or update the record to meet further requirements. - Reporting- an agency provides statistical data for an agreed reporting mechanism which may be reported to local and national groups. - 3.2 There are three types of information public sector agencies manage and may share:

-- Organisational material plans, policies, guidelines, minutes of meetings.
+It may make that data accessible to a requesting agency or individual but retains ownership and responsibility. - Sharing- in which agencies pool available data and maintain single servicebased records.
+A Data Protection Agreement between parties would be required, this would cover all sharing for these purposes which would also detail legal basis for sharing and remove any misconceptions. - Exchange in which one agency provides one or more other agencies with relevant data.
+Ownership and responsibility passes to the new agency which may amend or update the record to meet further requirements. - Reporting an agency provides statistical data for an agreed reporting mechanism which may be reported to local and national groups. - 3.2 There are three types of information public sector agencies manage and may share: - Organisational material plans, policies, guidelines, minutes of meetings.
 This is generally freely available or can be made available under the requirements of the Freedom of Information Act 2000 subject to specific exemptions where the material concerned can be considered commercially sensitive or otherwise exempt from disclosure.
 However, Darlington Safeguarding Partnership is currently exempt from the FOI legislation and is not legally required to respond to requests for information.
 Public authorities which make up the partnership are subject to the Freedom of Information Act 2000 and have their own procedures for responding to FOI requests. - Statistical material aggregated or anonymised data including relevant analysis.
 Exchange often involves the provision of raw data sets which the receiving agency may combine with other data to provide more detailed analysis.
 This kind of data is usually structured to avoid the identification of specific individuals. - Personal data (as defined by the Data Protection Act 2018) is: - any information which may identify a living individual, whether that individual is a service user, an employee or any other relevant person; for example, a name, address, customer reference number, photograph or CCTV image. - Any information which can clearly identify a living individual when combined with any other data. - Aggregate information which may contain information about a group of individuals from which a single individual can be identified.